Chirishman/chirishman.github.io/_posts/2018-06-05-Calculated-Properties.md

 One way would be to store the values one at a time in a variable, perform some math on them and then return them.
 That's OK but it breaks down when you start trying to check for multiple folders one after another and you lose the output format that you're accustomed to.

 The better option is to use some calculated properties.

+## Select Statements

 First begin by testing explicit selection of the properties you want without modifying them

 {% gist 567767abc08a8d610f6db44256ee12eb ComputedColumns02.ps1 %}

+### Calculated Property Basics

 Then we will replace one property with a calculated property which will result in an identical output.